fabricekabongo/loggerhead/README.md

 # Querying

-The database supports the following queries: GET, SAVE, DELETE and POLY (for polygon).
+The database supports the following queries: GET, SAVE, DELETE, and POLY (for polygon).

 ## READ
-You will need to connect to port 19998 to read data from the database.
+You must connect to port 19998 to read data from the database.

+*Note that the "1.0" at the beginning of each message is the version of the format, should the format change in the future, I want the client to be able to identify that immediately.*

 ### GET
 ```shell